 'This opens new avenues not only for the treatment of patients with functional bowel disorders but also for patients with primary psychiatric diseases.'

 Despite both of these studies being fairly small, they add to the growing amount of evidence suggesting that the microbiome plays a large part in our emotional wellbeing as well as our physical wellbeing.

-Healthcare professionals may be interested to read how two of the strains of probiotic bacteria in our 'For every day' product may impact on anxiety.
+Healthcare professionals may be interested to read how two of the strains of probiotic bacteria may impact on anxiety.
 If so you may wish to read our earlier blog post, here.

 Or, take a look at our informative FAQ on which probiotics help with anxiety.

 - Gastroenterology.
 2017 May 5. pii: S0016-5085(17)35557-9. doi: 10.1053/j.gastro.2017.05.003.
 Probiotic Bifidobacterium longum NCC3001 Reduces Depression Scores and Alters Brain Activity: a Pilot Study in Patients With Irritable Bowel Syndrome.
 Pinto-Sanchez MI, Hall GB, Ghajar K, Bercik P.